Elbit's Air Protection: Keeping You Safe

 As one of the pioneers in the field of Electronic Warfare (EW), Elbit Systems develops, manufactures, and supplies comprehensive solutions in the electromagnetic spectrum, including complete EW Suites, Spectrum Control, Communications and Signal Intelligence.

-Elbit is a source of EW suites for the Israel Air Force and for many other Air Forces around the world â integrating Radar Warning Receivers (RWR), Laser Warning Systems (LWS), IR Missile Warning Systems (MWS), Electronic Countermeasures (ECM), Countermeasure Dispensing System (CMDS), and Directed IR Countermeasures (DIRCM), and providing a unified and modular EW self-protection suite.
+Elbit is a source of EW suites for the Israel Air Force and for many other Air Forces around the world ‒ integrating Radar Warning Receivers (RWR), Laser Warning Systems (LWS), IR Missile Warning Systems (MWS), Electronic Countermeasures (ECM), Countermeasure Dispensing System (CMDS), and Directed IR Countermeasures (DIRCM), and providing a unified and modular EW self-protection suite.
+This unified open architecture EW suite incorporates operationally proven capabilities such as multi-function, multi-mission capabilities and re-programming tools that help to shorten re-programming, the sensor-to-shooter loop and boost mission execution for aircrew and platform survivability.

-“Modularity and flexibility means that a system that is good for an environment like Eastern Europe, where there is a dense threat environment, is also good for border protection against smuggling and drug cartels by using light turboprop aircraft where they may be targeted by hostile fire,” Yoel Vice President Business Development & Marketing ISTAR and EW Division-ELISRA explained, and in all cases, “we aim to ensure that we bring the aircrew home safely.”
+Elbit's EW systems provide platform protection and aircrew survivability against advanced threats and are installed on over 30 types of fixed and rotary-wing aircraft of both Western and Eastern origin and deployed in numerous countries across five continents.
+Customers have complete independence, being able to create their own threat libraries and update them as they see fit.
+"Modularity and flexibility means that a system that is good for an environment like Eastern Europe, where there is a dense threat environment, is also good for border protection against smuggling and drug cartels by using light turboprop aircraft where they may be targeted by hostile fire," Yoel Vice President Business Development & Marketing ISTAR and EW Division-ELISRA explained, and in all cases, "we aim to ensure that we bring the aircrew home safely."

 Having the tactical and strategic advantage over the enemy is essential in any mission and our advanced EW suites were developed for exactly that.
 Not only do they detect sophisticated enemy radars, but they also suppress tracking, targeting and radars while simultaneously handling imminent threats targeting the platform.